 Where definitional differences exist between U.S. item strata and HICP classes, factors are used to bridge between the two structures.
 This allocation and imputation procedure is an approximation of direct collection of HICP item categories.
 Factors are used to calculate HICP classes 03, 05, 09, 11, and 12.

-Indexes are produced for the urban (U), rural (R), and the total (T) populations.
-Monthly indexes are available from December 1997 for the R-HICP-U and from December 2001 for the R-HICP-R and R-HICP-T. Data are available a few days after the release of the CPI-U. Indexes for all items and all items less food and energy are calculated in addition to the following 12 HICP classes:
+Indexes are produced for the urban (U) population.
+Monthly indexes are available from December 1997 for the R-HICP-U. Data are available a few days after the release of the CPI-U. Indexes for all items and all items less food and energy are calculated in addition to the following 12 HICP classes:

 01: Food and non-alcoholic beverages